bucc-dev/bucc-webapp-admin-backend/README.md

 - **Resource:** `announcements, users, course_materials, notifications`

-- **Actions:** `view, update, delete, create`
+- **Actions:** `read, update, delete, create`

 - **Scope:** `own, others`

 The permissions are defined based on these attributes, allowing for fine-grained control over what actions a user can perform on specific resources.
-For now, only CRUD actions are specified (view represents read).
+For now, only CRUD actions are specified.

 **IMPORTANT**: for every **CRUD** operation for the **API - Controller** should use the `checkUserPermission` function in the [Utils folder](./src/utils/controllerUtils.ts) - to ensure the current user has sufficient permission to complete that action.